Color Harmony Schemes

 - Requires careful balancing

-- May be too colorful for some contexts
+- Often too colorful for serious contexts

 Best For